paul-ollis/vim-vpe/docs/api/api.vpe.rst

             .. container:: parameters itemdetails

-                *key*: str
+                *key*: str | bytes
                     The pressed key.
-This is typically a single character such as 'a' or a symbolic Vim keyname, such as '<F1>'.
+This is typically a single character string such as 'a' or a symbolic Vim keyname, such as '<F1>'.
+                    However, it can also be a 3 byte sequence starting b'ý', which occurs when Vim converts internal events into special key sequences.
                 *byte_seq*: bytes
                     The unmodified byte sequence, as would be received for a filter callback using Vimscript.